mrspeaker/teletest/README.md

 # Teletest

 Eventually, the initiator of this session will close it and we'll not be able to join in anymore.
-Would love to see the end result posted somewhere. :)
+Would love to see the end result posted somewhere. :) ....
+[Battery at 15%... the end is nigh]

 	1. Who cares? xD
 	2. Shouldn't you be working, anyway?
 (Yes.
 But this is more fun.
 Also, I just told folks I _am_ working.)
 		- reconnaissance.
-(I work at GitHub so this is actually related to my work.)  add voice chat to this.
+(I work at GitHub so this is actually related to my work.)

 *HERE YOU GO!
 Logged for prosperity: [TeleTest](https://github.com/mrspeaker/teletest)*
 		Woo!
 Thanks @mrspeaker!